mbodenhamer/yatr/docs/cli.rst

 ``--version``                   Print version information to ``stdout``
 =============================== =========================================================================

-A discussion of each command is given below.
+A discussion of each command is provided below.

 ``--dump``
 ~~~~~~~~~~